abhithakur2211/classic_models_dashboard/README.md

 - Clone the repository, and review the documentation for setup instructions.
 - Open the Power BI file to explore the dashboard interactively.
 - Use the SQL scripts to understand the data structure and manipulation processes.

-**Contributing:**
-Feel free to fork this repository, propose changes through pull requests, and submit issues if you find bugs or have suggestions for improvement.